Shantam Shubissa

-The stage name "Shantam" means "fifty".
+His stage name "Shantam" means "fifty".
 It was given after Shantam released a song where he composed the same chorus in five different languages: Arabic, Oromo, Somali, Amharic and Harari.
 The word Shan is "five" morphed into Shantam to fifty.
 The surname Shubissa is derived from the word Shuba which means to dance Shubissa meaning dancer and was added Together, his name is translated as "fifty the dancer.